SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 > You can install all three of the following tools in a single line:
 >
 > ```console
-> npm install gulp-cli yo @microsoft/generator-sharepoint --global
+> npm install gulp-cli yo@4.3.1 @microsoft/generator-sharepoint --global
 > ```

 ### Install Gulp